dailybruin/sources/readme.md

 (other values)
 ...
 ```

+Dope.
+Now you'll want to just create some data with `yarn create-data` and you're ready to go!

 For development, you may also find it useful to use a GUI client to visualize the database.
 There [a lot of great options](https://wiki.postgresql.org/wiki/Community_Guide_to_PostgreSQL_GUI_Tools), but we recommend [PSequel](http://www.psequel.com)!